 Problems Backpacks Can Pose

-When a heavy weight, such as a backpack filled with books, is incorrectly placed on the shoulders, the weight's force can pull a child backward.
-To compensate, a child may bend forward at the hips or arch the back, which can cause the spine to compress unnaturally.
-The heavy weight might cause some kids to develop shoulder, neck, and back pain.
+Doctors and physical therapists recommend that kids carry no more than 10% to 15% of their body weight in their packs.
+But many carry a lot more than that.
+When a heavy backpack is incorrectly placed on the shoulders, the weight's force can pull a child backward.
+To compensate, the child might bend forward at the hips or arch the back.
+This can make the spine compress unnaturally, leading to shoulder, neck, and back pain.

 Kids who wear their backpacks over just one shoulder — as many do, because they think it looks better or just feels easier — may end up leaning to one side to offset the extra weight.
 They might develop lower and upper back pain and strain their shoulders and neck.

 Also, backpacks with tight, narrow straps that dig into the shoulders can interfere with circulation and nerves.
-These types of straps can contribute to tingling, numbness, and weakness in the arms and hands.
+These types of straps can lead to tingling, numbness, and weakness in the arms and hands.

 And bulky or heavy backpacks don't just cause back injuries.
 Other safety issues to consider:

-- Students are often injured when they trip over large packs or the packs fall on them.
+- Students can be injured if they trip over large packs or a pack falls on them.

-- Carrying a heavy pack changes the way kids walk and increases the risk of falling, particularly on stairs or other places where the backpack puts the student off balance.
+- Carrying a heavy pack changes the way kids walk and puts them at risk of falling, particularly on stairs or other places where a backpack puts a student off balance.

-Despite their potential problems, backpacks are an excellent tool for kids when used properly.
-But before you buy that trendy new backpack your kid or teen has been begging you for, consider the backpack's construction.
+Despite their potential problems, backpacks are great when used properly.
+Before you buy one, though, consider a backpack's construction.

-- a lightweight pack that doesn't add a lot of weight to your child's load (for example, even though leather packs look cool, they weigh more than traditional canvas backpacks)
+- a lightweight pack: get one that doesn't add a lot of weight to your child's load; for example, leather packs look cool, but they weigh more than canvas backpacks

-- a padded back, which not only provides increased comfort, but also protects kids from being poked by sharp edges on objects (pencils, rulers, notebooks, etc.) inside the pack
+- a padded back: it not only provides increased comfort, but also protects kids from being poked by sharp objects or edges (pencils, rulers, notebooks, etc.) inside the pack

-- a waist belt, which helps to distribute the weight more evenly across the body
+- a waist belt: this helps to distribute the weight more evenly across the body

-- multiple compartments, which can help distribute the weight more evenly
+- multiple compartments: to help distribute the weight throughout the pack

-Although packs on wheels (which look like small, overhead luggage bags) may be good options for students who have to lug around really heavy loads, they're extremely difficult to pull up stairs and to roll through snow.
-Check with the school before buying a rolling pack; many schools don't allow them because they can pose a tripping hazard in the hallways.
+Although packs on wheels (which look like small, overhead luggage bags) may be good options for students who have to lug around really heavy loads, they're very hard to pull up stairs and to roll through snow.
+Check with the school before buying a rolling pack; many don't allow them because they can be a tripping hazard in the hallways.

 Using Backpacks Wisely